Advice for People with Animals

-We will initially reopen the mobile library service with 2 weekly deliveries at our busiest stops and during our normal hours.
-Customers will be contacted by text, email or telephone to discuss the new opening hours and our order and collect service.
+We have initially reopened the mobile library service with 2 weekly deliveries at our busiest stops and during our normal hours.
+Customers have been contacted by text, email or telephone to discuss the new opening hours and our order and collect service.

 If you would like to more information or to sign up for our text message notification service, please email us at email@example.com

 Alternatively, you can [check our website](https:// www.eastridinglibraries.co.uk) for further details including opening hours, how to make an online reservation and for information on our extensive e-book offer and other library news.